raspberrypilearning/silly-eyes/en/step_3.md

 --- task ---

-Otherwise, right-click (or tap and hold on a tablet) on the sprite in the Sprite list and choose 'duplicate' to create more eyes.
+Otherwise, right-click (or tap and hold on a tablet) on ythe eye sprite in the Sprite list and choose 'duplicate' to create more eyes.

 [[[scratch3-duplicate-sprite]]]